-- 1. The Petitioner must check Item 20 on the Divorce Petition. - 2.
+- 1. You must check Item 20 on the Divorce Petition. - 2.
 At least one witness must testify to the 1 year separation.
-(Neither of the parties count as this one witness.) - 3.
-At least one of the parties to the divorce must attend the final hearing.
+(Neither you, or the Respondent count as this one witness.) - 3.
+At least one of the parties to the divorce, you, or the Respondent, must attend the final hearing.